idxwze/seifeddine-reguige-portfolio/README.md

 ## Deployment

-This project is ready for Vercel deployment out of the box.
+This project is set up for Vercel out of the box.

-For Vercel:
+To deploy:

-1. Import the repository.
+1. Push the repository.
+2. Import it into Vercel.
-2. Use the default Next.js settings.
+3. Use the default Next.js settings.
-3. Deploy.
+4. Deploy.

 ## Notes

-- The portfolio is dark by default and includes a polished intro overlay.
+- The portfolio is dark by default and includes a cinematic intro overlay.
 - Project cards open in a modal to preserve the one-page flow.
-- Current images are placeholders and should be replaced with real project or portrait assets later.
+- Some images are still placeholders and can be replaced later.
 - The resume in `public/files/` is intentionally public and served as a downloadable asset.
-- If `package-lock.json` needs a full refresh after dependency changes, run `npm install` once locally.
+- If I change dependencies and need to refresh the lockfile, I can run `npm install` again locally.